AliMuhammad229/AI_106394/Project/README.md

       2. In this model we can define a range.

-### Linear Regression: ###

-It is used to minimize the sum of square.
-The observed target in the dataset and the target predicted by the linear approximation.

-#### Parameters: ####
-      1. It takes max iter attribute to work on it.
-      2. In this model we can define a range.

 ### SVM: ###

 1. It will find the characteristics which matches the other classes.